Cyrus-Gahatraj/Kavya/README.md

 ```kavya
    the love is (ask "What's your love?: "); // Input: You
 ```
+"In Kavya, user input is stored as a string by default, ensuring simplicity and consistency in handling input data.
+However, future updates will introduce support for data type conversion, allowing developers to work seamlessly with different types of input."

 #### 4) Printing statenments with variables
 In Kavya we can print a statement that includes a variable by using the **`+`** symbol to concatenate the text and variable value.